jwelch1324/pykeycollect/README.md

 This can be safely ignored for the time being, it is a known bug but it does not interfere with keystroke collection.

-## IMPORTANT NOTE FOR OSX
+## IMPORTANT NOTES FOR OSX
-Do not close the terminal while running!
+1. Do not close the terminal while running!
 If you close the terminal while running the collector, it will kill the main thread and will not push updates to the log.

+2. When Closing the app, do not close the terminal, but instead use the tray icon and select quit.
+This will do a clean shutdown of all actors and save any data that is still in the buffer to the appropriate output files.

 ## Tray Icon
 Once the logger is started, a tray icon with a green/black checkered icon will show up in your system tray (windows) or in the upper right corner status tray (OSX).
 Clicking this icon (right click on windows) will bring up a context menu which allows you to enable/disable the logger, or quit the logger.